Ramdoys/creator-docs/content/en-us/resources/the-mystery-of-duvall-drive/supporting-systems.md

 ### RestorableManager

 Some grabbable objects are important for gameplay, such as seals, and we didn't want them to get lost if a player dropped them somewhere.
 If an object has a **Restorable** tag, the **RestorableManager** script remembers its transform when it is added to the restorable system.
 When a player drops such an object, the grabbing system calls `restorableManager.StartTracking`.
-If the object isn't picked up again in five seconds, the **RestorableManger** script positions it at the original transform and resets the tracking time.
+If the object isn't picked up again in 5 seconds, the **RestorableManger** script positions it at the original transform and resets the tracking time.

 ### Portals